 The fourth problem is the wheel to wheel format of RU Faster Than a Redneck?
 In an honest moment, just about everyone will admit the thought of racing head to head against someone else on a track that requires turning, behind the wheel of their pride and joy (and perhaps daily driver), can raise a few concerns.
 What if my car doesn't respond the way I need it to?
 What if the other guy's car doesn't respond the way he needs it to?
 What if one of both of us gets in over our head and somehow collects the other one along the way?

 So with that in mind, you're probably still wondering if a Pontiac G8 is faster than the rednecks from the TV show?
 Every car and driver is different, so can't give you a definitive answer, but we do have a base of knowledge from past events.
-Four of the rednecks from the TV show competed in our event back in 2010 and a guy by the name of Andy Quaas went up against them in a Pontiac G8.
+Four of the rednecks from the TV show competed in one of our events back in 2010 and a guy by the name of Andy Quaas went up against them in a Pontiac G8.
 How did Andy fare?

-Andy finishes tied with redneck Bill Howell for 17th place overall, with Brian Finch, Kyle Tucker and Yancy Johns all finishing ahead of him in the overall standings.
+Andy finished tied with redneck Bill Howell for 17th place overall, with Brian Finch, Kyle Tucker and Yancy Johns all finishing ahead of him in the overall standings.
 However, Quaas was faster than all of the rednecks in the Speed/Stop challenge, which is essentially a 1/8th-mile drag race into a 40-foot box.
 The Poncho's modern ABS system proved too much for everyone that day, as Andy actually won that event.
 All but Bill Howell were faster than Andy on the road course and all of the rednecks had Andy covered on the autocross as well.